ShivangiSingh17/Java-Jet/README.md

 ![alt text](https://s3.amazonaws.com/lowres.cartoonstock.com/science-human_cloning-clones-genetic_engineering-cartoon--cgrn5_low.jpg)

 Cloning basically means creating a exact copy of an object.
 The clone() method of Object class is used to clone an object.
-The java.lang.Cloneable interface must be implemented by the class whose object clone we want to create.
+The java.lang.
+Cloneable interface must be implemented by the class whose object clone we want to create.
 Else clone() method generates CloneNotSupportedException.

 Syntax of the clone() method:
 java